Introduction to geodata and layers#

 Another type of geospatial data is raster data.
 Raster data consists of cells that are organized into a grid with rows and columns, thus forming a raster.
 Each cell, or pixel, contains a value which holds information (for example, temperature, or population density).
 Since raster data consists of pixels, aerial photographs or satellite imagery can also be used as raster data, if they have geographical coordinates (see georeferencing).

-Typical raster data can be, for example, elevation data (or digital elevation model, DEM), precipitation data, interpolated temperature data, or population density.
 The value of each cell is usually visualised by assigning a color to a value.
 For elevation data, for example, a color ramp is usually used.
 For categorical data, such as landuse, color categories (such as green = forest; yellow = agricultural landuse, red = residential).

-Raster values usually have only 1 value per cell, however, it can also have multiple (color-)bands.
-Satellite imagery usually offers several bands (different light spectrum), which we can use to analyze different phenomena, such as the humidity of plants.
-Multiple bands means that you have more than one value per cell.
+Raster values usually have only one value per cell, however, it can also have multiple (color) bands.
+Satellite imagery usually offers several bands to represent data collected from different parts of the light spectrum, which we can use to analyze different phenomena,

 ../../_images/en_quality_raster.png

-Fig. 19 Two raster datasets with different resolution covering the same region.
+Fig. 21 Two raster datasets with different resolution covering the same region.
 Source: CartONG#

 Vector